mesosphere/dcos-docs-site/pages/1.12/installing/production/upgrading/index.md

 - Task history in the Mesos UI will not persist through the upgrade.
 - Any custom configuration files placed in `/opt/mesosphere` such as CNI plugin configurations, may be removed during an upgrade and should be backed up and replaced.

-## Supported upgrade paths matrix
+## Supported upgrade paths
-The following matrix table lists the supported upgrade paths for DC/OS 1.12.
+The following tables list the supported upgrade paths for DC/OS 1.12.

 |**Display Icon** | **Service** |